printers-for-people/catboat/docs/Rotation_Distance.md

 # Rotation distance

-Stepper motor drivers on Klipper require a `rotation_distance` parameter in each
+Stepper motor drivers on Kalico require a `rotation_distance` parameter in each
 [stepper config section](Config_Reference.md#stepper).
 The `rotation_distance` is the amount of distance that the axis moves with